Akiya-Research-Institute/LocalLLM-Demo-UE5/README.md

 ## Download packaged build

-You can download packaged build of this demo project from [here](https://taguchishouji-my.sharepoint.com/:u:/g/personal/kasa_taguchishouji_onmicrosoft_com/ESClVDJjABVLiLirpkfZtq8BWPnXzVzDzFgBdWiZQ4B5FQ?e=TNJBQW).
+You can download packaged build of this demo project from [Release](./release).

-## System Requirements
+## Software Requirements

 - Windows 64bit
 - Unreal Engine 5.4.2
 - Local LLM plugin v1.0 or above

-If you want to run with a GPU,
+(Optinal) if you want to run with a GPU,

 - CUDA: 12.2.0

+## Hardware Reauirements

+- A CPU that supports AVX, AVX2 and FMA.

+  The following CPUs should work.

+  - Intel: 4th Generation (Haswell) and above
+  - AMD: All Ryzen series

+(Optinal) if you want to run with a GPU,

+- A NVIDIA GPU that supports CUDA 12.2.0

 ## How to use this demo

-1. Clone this repo <!-- : `git clone git@github.com:Akiya-Research-Institute/WhisperRealtime-Demo.git` -->
+1. Clone this repo `git clone https://github.com/Akiya-Research-Institute/LocalLLM-Demo-UE5` -->
 2. Open `LocalLLM_Demo/LocalLLM_Demo.uproject`
 3. Click `Content Drawer > Add > Add Feature or Content Pack...`
 4. Select `Third Person` on Blueprint tab and click `Add to Project`